 You can do it any time, anywhere, with anyone!
 Walking is a great way to keep fit and healthy as it’s fun, flexible and totally free.
-May is National Walking Month so, to encourage you to put your best foot forward, we’ve come up with some inspiring ideas for how to work more walking into your day-to-day.

-Spring is the perfect time to make new habits and get outdoors as much as possible as the days are getting lighter and longer.
+The warmer months are the perfect time to make new habits and get outdoors as much as possible as the days are getting lighter and longer.
 Walking regularly has great health benefits – from helping to keep your heart healthy, to helping you maintain a healthy weight, to giving your mental health a boost.

 We’ve also put together a check list to help make walking outdoors more fun!
 This includes the best walks in the UK, what to pack and ideas for fun ways to get the whole family involved.